 - Navigate to the internal memory (often marked as sdcard0) and Paste Locus folder

-- Check that process was successful and you can see all Locus data on internal storage
+- Check that process was successful and you can see all Locus Map data on internal storage

-- Remove (or rename for safety) Locus folder on external SDcard.
-The goal is to have only one folder Locus that is located on internal storage
+- Remove (or rename for safety) Locus folder on the external SDcard.
+The goal is to have only one Locus folder that is located in internal storage.

 C. How to leave my maps on external SD card

 Locus personal maps and Locus vector maps can be stored in external directory on SD card.
 Please follow steps bellow:

 - Connect the card to a PC and create an arbitrary folder on the SDcard for your maps, e.q.
 MyLocusExternMaps